 A pirate-themed whole school maths challenge

 Captain Morgan, of the Good Ship Mathematics, has a conundrum … there’s treasure to be found on Cloud Island, there's a map – and a set of clues.
 But they’re clues that no-one on The Good Ship Mathematics can make head nor tail of.
 The Captain will meet all the children at an assembly (or, if space doesn’t allow, two consecutive gatherings) and challenge them to conquer the conundrum.

 During the course of the day, the Captain will give each year group an age-appropriate set of clues to unearth a particular piece of treasure – and warm them up with one of his piratical maths drama games.
 Then everyone reconvenes in a meeting (or two meetings) at the end of the day to share their findings - and advise the Captain on what to buy for his expedition.
-Content is in line with the Curriculum for Excellence requirements and will include different age-appropriate activities for each year group.
+Content is in line with the National Curriculum requirements and will include different age-appropriate activities for each year group.
 And the programme has been developed to accommodate the whole of up to a three-form entry school in a single day!

 Exploring (according to age): both additive and multiplicative reasoning, fractions, number patterns, mental and written calculation, elimination, 2D and 3D shapes, measurement, interpreting data, positional language, co-ordinates.